EURUSD 2026-2027 forecast: key market trends and future predictions

 Middle East: Fresh unrest could lift oil prices, hurting energy-import-dependent Europe more than the US.

-Overall, 2025’s geopolitical flashpoints inject volatility; prudent risk management is essential as sudden swings can override fundamentals.
+Overall, geopolitical flashpoints created volatility in 2025 and will continue to do so in 2026; prudent risk management is essential as sudden swings can override fundamentals.

 EUR/USD live price chart

 Momentum indicators support the bullish scenario.
-For example, the stochastic oscillator showed a classic bullish divergence at the beginning of the year – while the price reached lower lows, the stochastic lows were higher, indicating weakening bearish momentum.
-Subsequently, the %K and %D lines turned upwards from oversold levels, reinforcing the likelihood of a bullish reversal.
-As the rally continued, the daily stochastic occasionally entered the overbought zone, which is expected in a strong uptrend.
-Currently, the oscillator remains elevated, indicating strong upward momentum.
+For example, the stochastic oscillator displayed a classic bullish divergence earlier in the year—while the price was making lower lows, the stochastic lows were higher, indicating a weakening of bearish momentum.
+Subsequently, the %K and %D lines turned upward from oversold territory, reinforcing the likelihood of a bullish reversal.
+As the rally progressed, the daily stochastic occasionally entered the overbought zone, which is expected during a strong uptrend.
+Currently, however, the oscillator shows a loss of bullish momentum, suggesting that a price correction may be underway.

-After a rapid rise, the EURUSD pair tested the 1.1400–1.1450 area and formed a corrective wave.
-Following a four-week correction, buyers accumulated sufficient positions, and the quotes made another surge, testing the 1.1800 level.
-At this stage, the EURUSD price is preparing to form another corrective wave.
+After a sharp rally, the EURUSD pair tested the 1.1800 area and formed a corrective wave.
+Following a three-week correction, buyers accumulated sufficient positions, and the price made another upward surge, testing the 1.1875 level.
+At this stage, the EURUSD pair is forming another corrective wave, having tested support around the 1.1480 mark.

 EURUSD technical analysis - 1